Wet (band): Don't You

 The group moved to Western Massachusetts in 2014 where they began working on their debut album under Columbia.
 The album, titled Don't You, was released on January 29, 2016.
 It reached number 76 on the Billboard 200 and number 55 on the Canadian Albums Chart.

 In October 2016, the band released a pair of singles, "The Middle" and "Turn Away".

 Still Run

 Following Sulkow's departure in 2017 due to creative differences, Wet released the single "There's a Reason" in March 2018 as a duo consisting of Zutrau and Valle; Andrew Sarlo is also credited as a producer.
 On April 13, 2018, the band released "Softens", the second song from their then-upcoming second studio album, Still Run.

 Letter Blue

 Sulkow rejoined Wet in 2021 for their third studio album, Letter Blue, released on October 22, 2021, by AWAL, after the band parted ways with Columbia Records.

+Two Lives

+On June 21st 2024, Wet released Double, the first single of their latest album Two lives.
+On April 4th 2025, the full album was released.